jensenbox/rustythook/docs/plan.md

 - [x] Remove the duplicate code in the github actions by consolidating the build steps and deployment steps into a single workflow (the ones that relate to publishing that is)
 - [x] enable logging to a file or other outputs other than just stdout
 - [x] ensure logging levels are configurable and appropriate for all execution steps
-- [ ] enable using rustyhook in this repository as for pre-commit replacement and configure for a rust project
+- [x] enable using rustyhook in this repository as for pre-commit replacement and configure for a rust project
+- [x] Update the `.junie/guidelines.md` file to include the new features and rust best practices
+- [ ] We need a fundamental change in the way we run hooks.
+The configuration file should be used to create the context for each task we want to run and the context should contain the entry we are needing to run as a process.
+We need to be able to specify hooks that are to be ran from the built-in hooks versus hooks that are external.
+We could potentially run them in the same process or in a separate process.
+If we choose to run them in a separate process then we need to ensure that there is a cli command that the entry can point to.
+This will allow us to run the hooks in parallel and also allow us to run hooks in a different process than the main application.
+Should help debugging specific hooks.
+- [ ] Make sure that the file in `docs/.pre-commit-config.yaml` can be ran and converted to the rustyhook configuration file format.
+Importantly it should set up its own python environment and install the required packages without needing the system to have anything installed.
-- [ ] replace the use of pip with uv - potentially link to the source code so as to get the benefit without needing a local binary
+- [ ] replace the use of pip with uv - potentially link to the source code so as to get the benefit without needing a local binary.
+This should help speed up the installation of a python interpreter as well as improve the performance ot package installation.
+We will likely be able to remove a substantial amount of the code we have in our source code for installing python interpreters and installing packages.
 - [ ] emulate all known pre-commit hooks for use with native execution - all known hooks at https://github.com/pre-commit/pre-commit-hooks
 - [ ] create tests for each hook and complete coverage
 - [ ] replace the npm and nvm install process with fnm if it makes sense to do so
 - [ ] expand all built in hooks to include all known hooks from https://pre-commit.com/hooks.html
 - [ ] Re-evaluate the use of python and other languages in the docker file as they are likely not needed
-- [ ] Update the `.junie/guidelines.md` file to include the new features and rust best practices

 - [ ] Use a mechanism to create and deploy semver compatible releases.
 Perhaps use cargo-release or some other mechanism to automatically generate release notes and create a tag - trigger a release on tag creation.
 - [ ] Remove the dependency on a base interpreter for python, node and ruby by downloading the required interpreters from the internet and installing locally.
 Make sure to abide by the correct versions in the .python-version and similar files.
 As this is for a monorepo you will need to ensure the use per sub-directory.
 - [ ] Take the best ideas from the pre-commit and lefthook projects and integrate them into rustyhook.